National Indigenous Women's Organization to Host Training

 “It’s important to integrate our traditional ways into our contemporary lives,” said Beverly Cook.
 “The fire that held us together was nearly extinguished.
 We’re trying to gather that fire back up again.”

-NIWRC has received approval from the Office on Violence against Women (OVW)for this regional training.
+NIWRC has received Office on Violence against Women (OVW) approval for this regional training.
 Guests who plan to attend this training and want to use OVW funds are encouraged to do so.